Canonical tag

 Definition

-A canonical tag is an HTML element that tells search engines which version of a page should be treated as the preferred or primary version.
-It is written as <link rel="canonical" href="URL" /> in the page’s head section.
-This tag helps consolidate duplicate or similar pages and ensures ranking signals are attributed to the correct URL.
+A canonical tag is an HTML element used to tell search engines which version of a webpage should be treated as the primary source.
+It is placed in the head section of a page and helps consolidate duplicate or similar pages so that ranking signals are directed to the correct URL.

-For example, an online store may have a product listed under multiple categories, creating duplicate URLs.
-By using a canonical tag pointing to the main version, the store prevents confusion and ensures the right page appears in search results.
+For example, an online store might have the same product listed under several categories, generating duplicate URLs.
+By applying a canonical tag that points to the main version, the store prevents confusion and ensures the preferred page is shown in search results.

 Advanced